DLNA: DLNA-certified devices

 Some of the earlier devices with DLNA included the PlayStation 3, the Nokia N95 and the Pioneer BDP-HD1 Blu-ray player.
 By 2014 over 25,000 DLNA-certified products were available, up from 9,000 in 2011.
 This includes TVs, DVD and Blu-ray players, games consoles, digital media players, photo frames, cameras, NAS devices, PCs, mobile handsets, and more.
 According to a 2013 study from Parks Associates, nearly 3 billion products were expected to be on the market in 2014, increasing to over 7 billion by 2018.
 DLNA certification of devices can be determined by a DLNA logo on the device, or by verifying certification through the DLNA Product Search.

 DLNA-certified software

 TwonkyMedia server, Serviio and BubbleUPnP are known examples of DLNA server software.
 All versions of Microsoft Windows since Windows 7 have native DLNA server and client support through Windows Media Player (it is named "media streaming").

-In many cases DLNA protocols are in use by services or software without openly stating the name: examples include Nokia's Home Network functionality in Symbian OS, Samsung's All Share, the Play To functionality in Windows 8.1, and in applications such as VLC media player or Roku Media Player.
+In many cases DLNA protocols are in use by services or software without openly stating the name: examples include Nokia's Home Network functionality in Symbian OS, Samsung's All Share, the Play To functionality in Windows 8.1, and applications such as VLC media player or Roku Media Player.